phantom22/Base-n/README.md

  *	["ab","cd","ef","gh","ij"]
  * then the scripts checks each first letter:
  *	["a","c","e","g","i"]
- * and makes sure so the outputs first letter isn't any of these
+ * and makes sure that the first letter of the output isn't any of these
- * output: "dblcgfaeih" ("d" isn't one of the first letters) */
+ * output: "dblcgfaeih"
+ */
 ```
 ---